Amadeus Cho: "War of the Realms"

+In The War of the Realms, Brawn and the Protectors are recruited by Jimmy into the Agents of Atlas help battle Malekith's invasion of Earth.
+After Sindr threatens to summon a volcano in Seoul and kill millions of innocents, Amadeus uses Banner's technology to teleport the Atlas Agents away from the battle.
+They are assisted by M-41 Zu, a mystically enhanced Atlas Android masquerading as the Hawaiian goddess Pele who sacrifices herself to absorb part of Sindr's power.
+While the team recuperates in Shanghai after Malekith's defeat, Brawn confronts Jimmy for withholding the truth about M-41 Zu from the team as she could have defeated Sindr earlier.
+Jimmy justifies his actions, saying that using the android earlier would have killed civilians and that he hid the truth to guarantee success.
+After Amadeus leaves to check on his teammates, Jimmy quietly congratulates him and the rest of the group.

 New Agents of Atlas

-Shortly after the "War of the Realms" storyline, Jimmy has resumed his duties as the head of the Atlas Foundation while Amadeus is appointed as the leader of the New Agents.
-Amadeus and a few members of the new agents are seen in Madripoor fighting one of Sindr's remaining Fire Dragons, where they encounter Isaac Ikeda, the self-proclaimed "Protector of Pan", who uses his technologically advanced weaponry to slay the dragon and teleports away with its corpse.
-Afterwards, while Amadeus has a video chat with Jimmy from the Atlas bunker in Seoul, their conversation is interrupted by a white light engulfing the city, which Amadeus recognizes as Ikeda's teleportation technology.
-Amadeus, along with the reunited Agents and the newly summoned Giant-Man discover the cities they were in (along with other Asian, Pacific and predominantly Asian cities outside of Asia) have been merged and connected together with portals made from Ikeda's technology.
-Mike Nguyen of the Big Nguyen Company reveals himself to be behind the newly merged city, "Pan", which he states for 24 hours would allow every citizen to easily explore each other's respective cities without any political and economic restrictions.
+Shortly after the "War of the Realms" storyline, Jimmy has resumed his duties as the head of the Atlas Foundation while Amadeus becomes the field leader of the New Agents.
+Amadeus and a few members of the new agents are seen in Madripoor fighting one of Sindr's remaining Fire Dragons, where they encounter Isaac Ikeda, the self-proclaimed "Protector of Pan", who kills the dragon and teleports away with its corpse.
+Afterwards, while Amadeus has a video chat with Jimmy, their conversation is interrupted by a white light engulfing the city, which Amadeus recognizes as Ikeda's teleportation technology.
+Amadeus, along with the reunited Agents and the newly summoned Giant-Man discover the cities they were in (along with other Asian, Pacific and predominantly Asian cities outside of Asia) have been connected with portals made from Ikeda's technology.
+Mike Nguyen of the Big Nguyen Company reveals himself to be behind the newly merged city, "Pan", which would allow every citizen to explore each other's respective cities without restrictions.
 Despite the excitement of his teammates and the citizens, Amadeus is wary of Nguyen's proposal.
 Shortly after the announcement, Pan is suddenly beset by wyverns, which the agents and Ikeda confront.